awabom/3dprint/ColorSpliceList/README.md

 Experimental!
 Generates a 'cut list' for creating a long spliced filament with color changes prepared at specific lengths.

 Only supports OrcaSlicer and its filament change features.
+NOTE: Latest version requires Prime Tower to be enabled!

 ### Printer settings in OrcaSlicer